 It’s the most ideal if you place the oatmeal onto the area when it’s warm.
 That way, it’ll be able to cool itself while on the affected area.
 You can also mix the oatmeal with a teaspoon of baking soda which will act as an extra itch-reliever.

-Now that you know the remedies in case you have an allergic reaction, you’ll be well prepared to consume poison ivy and build immunity to it.
+Now that you know the remedies in case you have an allergic reaction, you’ll probably feel safer near poison ivy.

 Through frequent interaction with poison ivy, tea and consumption of its leaves, you’ll be able to build immunity to it.